-Essential reasons for travelling may include: accessing medical services, shared parenting arrangements, palliative visits, etc; or travel to provide essential services such as truckers, health care providers, emergency response, enforcement officers, construction and maintenance of public infrastructure, etc.
+Essential reasons for travelling may include: accessing medical services, shared parenting arrangements, palliative visits, etc; or travel to provide essential services such as truckers, health care providers, emergency response, enforcement officers, and essential construction and maintenance of public infrastructure.

 General Travel advice:

 - Anyone who travels and develops symptoms should self-isolate and get tested for COVID-19.

 - It is advised that residents do not host out of town guests or gather indoors with anyone they do not live with.